vbrik/find-cephfs-rctime/README.md

 The script is very fast (for python) because it's multithreaded (uses multiprocessing) and ceph.dir.rctime allows it to quickly zero-in on files of interest.

+The output is meant to be suitable for `rsync --files-from`.

 ```
 $ ./find-cephfs-rctime.py -h
 usage: find-cephfs-rctime.py [-h] --min-ctime DATE [--relative] [--parents] [--threads NUM] PATH